pedrampdd/toggo/README.md

 - 📊 **Percentage-based rollouts** - Gradually roll out features with deterministic hashing
 - 🎯 **Conditional targeting** - Target users based on attributes (country, plan, custom fields)
 - 🧪 **A/B testing** - Run experiments with multiple variants
+- ⏱️ **Switchback testing** - Time-based experimentation for marketplace and system-wide tests
 - 🔒 **Thread-safe** - Safe for concurrent access
 - 📝 **JSON/YAML configuration** - Load flags from configuration files
 - 🎨 **Flexible operators** - Support for ==, !=, in, >, <, contains, regex, and more